Adroiti/docs-for-code-review-tools/RuboCop/Layout-Tab.md

 ## Description

-This cop checks for tabs inside the source code.
+This rule checks for tabs inside the source code.

 ## Further Reading